netresearch/dhl-module-shipping-m2/README.md

 DHL Shipping Extension
 ======================

-The DHL Shipping extension for Magento© 2 integrates the DHL business customer shipping API into the order processing workflow.
+The DHL Shipping extension for Magento® 2 integrates the DHL business customer shipping API into the order processing workflow.

 Facts